-According to the Information Commissioners Office (ICO), many organisations misunderstand the types of compromises that need to be officially reported under the General Data Protection Regulation (GDPR).
+According to the Information Commissioners Office (ICO), many organisations misunderstand the types of compromises and data protection breaches that need to be officially reported under the General Data Protection Regulation (GDPR).
 ‘Over-reporting’ by businesses is therefore common, and often driven by a desire to be transparent, in order to avoid the risk of possible sanctions.

 According to the General Data Protection Regulation, a personal data breach is ‘a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed’ (Article 4, definition 12).

 Data breaches can vary in their severity and as such not all personal breaches that fall within the above definition need to be reported.
 The crucial part, defining whether action needs to be taken or not, is whether a breach is likely to ‘result in a risk to the rights and freedoms of natural persons’ (Article 33).
 But what does this actually mean in practice?